 The track measures 30 meters and is in perfect condition.

-A brand new design for Freedom Tower in Manhattan, New York was publicly revealed.
+2005 A brand new design for Freedom Tower in Manhattan, New York, was publicly revealed.

 The movie won the Best Makeup Award at the 69th Academy Awards.

-The third strongest recorded earthquake in US history happened in Southern California.
+1992 The third-strongest recorded earthquake in US history happened in Southern California.

 The 7.3 magnitude earthquake caused nearly $100 million in damages.

-Malcolm X set the organization up as a means to fight for the rights of African Americans.
+Malcolm X set the organization up to fight for the rights of African Americans.

-The final draft of the Declaration of Independence was presented and to the final “Committee of the Whole” Congress.
+1776 The final draft of the Declaration of Independence was presented to the final “Committee of the Whole” Congress.

 The moment was documented in Trumbull's famed painting of The Committee of Five.